NanaGlutamate/Random/README.md

 # Random
-A method to get random number by Kotlin,terribly slow
+A strange method to get random number by Kotlin,terribly slow

 here's the output of the 100,000 time test(see "test.kt"):